YINNNER/hackathon/README.md

-# Yiner is really silly.
+# Zang is really silly.